The Roman Empire’s Breadbasket by the Sea

 Return to Tunis.
 Overnight in Tunis near the airport.
 We gather for a Farewell Dinner this evening.

-After breakfast, transfer to the airport for your flight to the USA or continue to Malta for the extension.
+After breakfast, transfer to the airport for your flight to the USA.

 - Luxury (5★) & Deluxe (4★) accommodations, as stated in the itinerary